Governance and Economic

 Social Impact

-e.g., compliance with labor standards and human rights principles, and certification for occupational health and safety management systems such as ISO 18001 or ISO 45001.
+e.g., compliance with labor standards and human rights principles, and certification for occupational health and safety management systems such as ISO 45001:2018 or OHSAS 18001.

 Environmental Impact